PeterCamilleri/CX16/README.md

 the Sweet-16 virtual machine written by Steve Wozniak and described in Byte [November 1977](https://archive.org/details/byte-magazine-1977-11) magazine.

+### Tools

+The initial work on the CX16 project will be done with the [cc65](https://cc65.github.io/) tool chain.
+There are many reasons that I have made this my (initial) choice.
+The assembler (a65) supports macros, the 65C02 (among others) and it comes with a linker (ld65) breaks the tyranny of absolute object code.
+Besides it's open-sourced and free!

+The tool chain may change at some point.
+In any event I will may provide some helpful (?) instructions on installing what ever tool chain I settle on, when I settle on it.

 ### Some History

 The CX16 is a project started by the 8-Bit Guy, David Murray.
 It was launched